apigee/apigee-access/README.md

     // "httpRequest" must be a request object that came from the http module var val1 = apigee.getVariable(request, 'TestVariable');
     var val2 = apigee.getVariable(request, 'request.client.ip');

+The value may be a string or a number, depending on the type that was set using "setVariable," or if the variable is built in to Apigee, depending on the type of the built-in variable.

 ### Setting a variable